 Answers to most commonly asked questions concerning COX Panoramic.

-Question: So using panoramic wifi, my wifi signal is constantly dropping and coming back on.
-I get it, it’s supposed to be giving me the best possible signal.
+Question: “Using Panoramic, my wifi signal is constantly dropping and coming back on.
+It’s supposed to be giving me the best possible signal.
 But it’s so bad that I can’t stay connected to the internet.
-I try resetting it, doesn’t work, and now the Internet isn’t even workinf.
-What can I do?
+I try resetting it, doesn’t work, and now the Internet isn’t even working.”

-This is standard for Panoramic.
-It attempts to find the best channel to distribute WIFI.
-Channels can change depending on other radio frequencies in a home or business.
-This can generate from another network nearby, interference, range and bandwidths.
-For example, the neighbor’s wifi, appliances or other devices in the home like remote controllers.
-At this time, there is no known way to set the WIFI to a single channel.
+Panoramic isn’t for everyone.
+It’s manufactured to fit the need of the average size apartment, condo or small house at approximately 1500sqf.
+It attempts to find the best channel to distribute WIFI by constantly changing the RF channel to find the one with the least amount of traffic at the time.
+Channels change depending on other competing radio frequencies.
+This can generate from another network nearby, interference, range and bandwidth restriction.
+For example, the neighbor’s wifi, appliances or other devices in the home like remote controllers or baby monitors.
 There are helpful tools and apps that allow for RF scanning.
 The one we like to use on sites is available to anyone called WIFI SCANNER.
+Link Below.

 Question: What frequency should I be using, 2.4 or 5?